 Zenia had the aura of someone used to acknowledgement and respect.
 Though not straight out of the pages of a glamour glossy, the fullness of features and the elegance with which she carried herself, compensated for the lack of textbook magnificence.
 She had beautiful full length Japanese hair that went well with her dusky complexion.

-Having spent a few years in the Land of the Rising Sun, she had imbibed that oriental obsession for perfection.
+Having spent a few years in the Land of the Rising Sun, she had deeply imbibed that oriental obsession for perfection.
 She had that determined look about her which is not easily shaken.
 She met everyone at work the first day and had nice, small things to say to all.
-Afterwards, she could see through people at times as if they didn’t exist and just pass by.
-Yet, she managed to instill a sense of dignity about herself somehow, and also the others she interacted with.
+Afterwards, she could see through people at times as if they didn’t exist and glide past the hall like wind.
+Yet, she managed to instil a sense of dignity about herself somehow, and all those she interacted with.

 The encounter between the two women was nothing short of hate at first sight.
-The distrust between them was mutual and it multiplied like fungi.
-In time, we witnessed many pantomime battles as their paths crossed.
-Since Zenia held a senior position, Nina squirmed in silence, unable to fall back on her amazing repertoire of sounds.
-While Zenia would let her eyes do all the talking, Nina knocked around the box files loudly.
-The moment she was gone, Nina would crib about her loud and fast, even to the execrable husband she was running away from but was a phone call away.
+The distrust between them was instant and mutual and it multiplied like fungi on a petri dish.
+In time, we witnessed many pantomime battles as their paths crossed and converged.
+Since Zenia held a senior position, Nina mostly squirmed in silence, unable to fall back on her amazing repertoire of sounds.
+While Zenia would let her eyes do the talking, Nina would knock around box files mercilessly.
+And the moment Zenia was gone, Nina would crib about her loud and fast, even to the execrable husband she was running away from but was a phone call away.

 Gradually, we started noticing changes of both evident and subtle kind in Nina.
-Her unkempt hair quietly acquired a new luster and a chick wavy pattern.
-The bushy eyebrows turned into slim arcs one day, accentuating her eyes.
+Her unkempt hair quietly acquired a new lustre and a chick wavy pattern.
+The bushy eyebrows turned into slim arcs one day as if by magic, accentuating her eyes.
 Her waif-like face developed an unmistakeable glow as if a mask were ripped off.
-It dawned on many of us how beautiful she actually was and she was discovered anew and reassessed.
+It dawned on many how beautiful she actually was and she was discovered anew and reassessed.
 However, no one was sure whether it was the new beau resurrecting her life, or she was just resolving the Darwinian dilemma.

 Suddenly the monotonous workplace, the land without poles, transformed into a severely bipolar world.
 Slowly but surely, lines of allegiance began to take shape and harden.
 Those seeking perfection, sobriety and commitment gravitated towards Zenia.
 The haberdashers, the laggards and the time-killers started camping with the natural leader, Nina.
 There were no vacancies of the non-aligned kind making it tough for derelicts like me.
 But, in a kind move, Zenia stepped out and put her mark on my hump, confirming my creed.
 It helped greatly that she was allotted a flat in the same building as mine.
 It would change my commuting life for those few days from painful grinds to memorable evenings.

-One such evening amidst the incessant Mumbai drizzles, I was kicking my luck for missing the preferred local because of Zenia.
+One such evening amidst the incessant drizzles of Mumbai, I was kicking my luck for missing the preferred local because of Zenia.
 She was acutely aware of my predicament and the fact that she had it easier in the lady’s compartment.
 Suddenly she struck upon a ‘Zen solution’.
-Smiling sweetly at me, she hailed an auto-rickshaw and pushed me in, declaring we were going all the way to Borivali, 30 kilometers in all, in that black box on three wheels.
+Smiling sweetly at me, she hailed an auto-rickshaw and pushed me in, declaring we were going all the way to Borivali, 30 kilometers in all, in that puny black box on three wheels.